joannathefourth/212-spring-2020/pa-01/qt.md

 5. Select an installation folder.
 The default on Windows is `C:\Qt` You can change this directory if you want just make sure you remember where you installed Qt.

 6. There may be a screen about component selection with a title "Select Components".
 This is the screen where the worst mistakes for installing Qt are made.
-There is a list of Qt versions and each version has several "kits" which are the compilers. <span style="color:red"> WARNING!
-Do NOT check all of a Qt versions or the select all button or else you will end up with a 100+ gigabyte installation of pointless versions! </span> Click the arrow and expand the "Qt 5.14.1" version.
+There is a list of Qt versions and each version has several "kits" which are the compilers.
+> WARNING!
+Do NOT check all of a Qt versions or the select all button or else you will end up with a 100+ gigabyte installation of pointless versions!
+Click the arrow and expand the "Qt 5.14.1" version.
 If you are on Windows 10 check the `MinGW 7.3.0 64bit` version.
 If you are not on Windows choose a `gcc` compiler that is 64bit.
 Below is what screen you should see.

 ![Qt Windows Version](figures/windows_correct_version.png)